mawebcoder/laravel-elasticsearch/README.md

     }
 };
 ```
-As you can see we implemented ``AlterElasticIndexMigrationInterface`` interface in our migration.
-Then in alterDown method we wrote our rollback senario.
+As you can see, we implemented ``AlterElasticIndexMigrationInterface`` interface in our migration.
+Then in alterDown method we wrote our rollback scenario.
 Finally, migrate your migration:

 ``php artisan elastic:migrate``